TasosY2K/zte-router-0day-rce/README.md

 ![DDNS](./images/ddns.png)

-We can test enetring some input to observe what actions are made on the device, we will use `username`, `password` and `hostname` as the parameters.
+We can test entering some input to observe what actions are made on the device, we will use `username`, `password` and `hostname` as the parameters.

 ![DDNS Settings](./images/ddns_settings.png)